What's wrong with: "I dont write any tests since I am not a tester"?

 I would try to work on yourself before trying to change others.

-I see this a lot, that people are focused on their role, forgetting the bigger picture of the team and purpose of the work they are doing.
+I see this a lot, that people are focused on their role or job title, forgetting the bigger picture of the team and purpose of the work they are doing.

 Are we 1 team that focuses on the Sprint Goal?